 The Colorful Doors

-We find out what the colorful doors that we saw in the village mean while visiting the Information Center.
+We find out what the colorful doors that we saw in the village were while visiting the Information Center.
 These point out the way through the opal mines for tourists.
 There are a total of four tours which you can either book with a guide, or just drive yourself.
-The Red, Yellow, Blue and Green Car Door Explorer Tour.
+The Red, Yellow, Blue, and Green Car Door Explorer Tour.
 We buy a map of the tours at the Information Center for 1 Dollar and make our way to the first tour.
-One sentence in the description is highlighted, and we understand later why: Drive with caution on all roads & areas!
+One sentence in the description is highlighted, and we understand later why: Drive with caution on all roads and areas!

 The Red Car Door Explorer Tour

 We drive to the first red car door and immediately find ourselves on bumpy, unpaved roads.
-Hopefully Putu can get through here safely!
+Hopefully, Putu can get through here safely!

 The Red Tour leads us through the old town of Wallangulla (Lightning Ridge) where the first settlement in 1906 was located.
 Some homeowners have created really unique homes here.
-The tour leads us past some creative houses such as Ridge Castle, Amigo’s Castle and the Bottle House.
+The tour leads us past some creative houses such as Ridge Castle, Amigo’s Castle, and the Bottle House.

 The Yellow Car Door Explorer Tour

 At about one hour, the Yellow Tour lasts a little longer than the Red Tour and brings us into another strange world.
 We see the opal mines.
 There are countless holes in the earth, that are surrounded with wire for safety so that you don’t fall in; or worse, drive in!
-But the fences are barely visible and certainly would not be allowed in Germany.
+But the fences are barely visible and certainly would not be allowed back home in Germany.

-Amid the opal mines we see some houses.
-They are mostly campervans, or huts made from corrugated iron.
+Amid the opal mines, we see some houses.
+They are mostly campervans or huts made from corrugated iron.
 It is crazy how some people live for the dream of striking it rich.